 mk: I think I'd set out the usual multi-events sessions but always state that there'll be laps of the track to break up each activity.
 Promising them laps should usually give them the incentive to finish the mutli-event activities.
 I'd probably keep the running portion of the activity for the end of the session.
 There's also going to be elements of running in the jumping and throwing sections like in the run-ups.
 That's the beauty of multi-events.

 rb: For anybody in or around Croydon reading this, how can they get in touch with you?

-rb: We love a good blog.
-Expect it to appear on our links page.
-Our final question then, and we ask this to everybody.
+rb: Our final question then, and we ask this to everybody.
 If you could race against, and beat, any athlete from any era in any race.
 Who, when, where, what would it be?

 mk: Drugs have no place in our sport, it's heart breaking when clean athletes on an international level lose out as a result.
 Therefore I think I’d put myself in the proclaimed "Dirtiest Race of All Time" in the 100m at the Montreal Olympics.
 Only fourth-placed Calvin Smith never failed a drugs test in his career out of the top five in that race.
 Madness.
 Smith would later be given the bronze after Ben Johnson’s DQ.

 rb: Your wish is granted.
 Matt, it has been a pleasure speaking with you and we wish you all the best with Croydon Harriers and your future exploits.
 We think they and athletics are very lucky to have you.